Tantalum73/TTITransition/README.md

 ```

 **Tip:**
-If you want to see the actual ```tintColor``` in the performing transition, you can set this property in the ```viewDidLoad()``` of the newly presented ViewController.
+If you want to see the actual ```tintColor``` in the performing transition, you can set this property in the ```viewDidLoad()``` of the newly presented ViewController *(see the sample project for further details)*

 ##Customization##
-You can change the point from which the new ViewController fades in by setting the `_transitionDelegate.fromPoint` property to the CGPoint you like.
+You can change the point from which the new ViewController fades in by setting the `fromPoint` property to the CGPoint you like.

-The ```_transitionDelegate.toPoint``` specified where the presented ViewController will fade out to.
+The ```toPoint``` specified where the presented ViewController will fade out to.
-If you want them to fade into a different direction just change the `_transitionDelegate.toPoint` property before the ViewController is dismissed.
+If you want them to fade into a different direction just change the `toPoint` argument before the ViewController is dismissed.

 You can also change the ```UIGestureRecognizer```type by setting the desired ```gestureType```
 ##Related##